marin9/MOS/README.md

 MOS don't using graphic or USB keyboard, all communication is over serial (UART).
 You need to connect pin 14 and 15 to USB over UART module and operate with putty.
-Also you can powered RPi with UART module over pin 5V just like on circuit diagram.
+Also you can power RPi with UART module over pin 5V just like on circuit diagram.
 Command line interface supports few commands: basic (for start BASIC interpreter), edit (for start text editor), ls (for print